Chibi-Robo!: Park Patrol: Plot

-A company known as Citrusoft creates a new model of Chibi-Robo called the Blooming Chibi-Robo to help heal the declining health of the planet.
+Citrusoft, the company from the previous game, creates a new model of Chibi-Robos called the Blooming Chibi-Robo to help heal the declining health of the planet.
 This new model is distributed to parks everywhere for free to improve their quality and get more people to visit them and care about the environment.
 One Chibi-Robo is sent a park in desperate need of help after it has been forsaken by the people of the nearby town.
-Over the course of his mission, Chibi-Robo is aided by a manager robot named Chet and makes friends with many of the town's toys, who are eager to help him restore the park.
+Over the course of his mission, Chibi-Robo is aided by a manager robot named Chet and makes friends with many of the town's toys (consisting of a puppet magician named Francois, two toy penguins named Pop and Fizz, a toy tree named Molly Maple Leaf, a toy car named Chassy, a toy monkey named Kid Kombo, a Free Ranger named Tampa, and a toy football player named Bull), who are eager to help him restore the park.
 He is also impeded by black creatures called Smoglings, their general Sergeant Smogglor, and their leader Miasmo, who are determined to spread pollution and stop the park's revitalization by any means necessary.

+Chibi-Robo also helps out the toys with their own problems such as upgrading Chassy to a hot rod, restoring Bull's colors, helping Pop and Fizz get back together after an argument, and helping Molly become a real tree with Francois's help and in return, Molly helps free Francois from his strings.

 As Chibi-Robo continues his mission, Sergeant Smogglor's backstory is revealed: he was once a toy called General Greenthumb who was originally owned by a child, but was abandoned at the park.
 Greenthumb came alive and, seeing the beauty of the park, he swore to protect it.
 Soon after, Miasmo attacks with a group of Smoglings.
-Later, Greenthumb managed to infiltrate Miasmo's factory base, determined to face him.
-Unfortunately, he is quickly overwhelmed and Miasmo uses his power to brainwash him, turning him into Sergeant Smogglor.
+Later, Greenthumb managed to infiltrate Miasmo's factory base, determined to face him, but he is quickly overwhelmed and Miasmo uses his power to brainwash him, turning him into Sergeant Smogglor.
 After this final flashback, Greenthumb is freed from Miasmo's control.
 Miasmo appears to him, calling him a useless piece of trash, and abandons him.
 With his memories restored, he is upset by his actions and leaves.

 After enough flowers are planted, Miasmo transports Chibi-Robo to his dimension Exhaustia for the final fight.
 Greenthumb appears and sacrifices himself to help Chibi-Robo defeat Miasmo, although he claims that he can never truly be stopped as long as humans continue their current ways.
 Miasmo's defeat causes the Smoglings to turn pink, indicating that they are now friendly.
 Seeing the beauty restored to the park, Greenthumb is grateful for Chibi-Robo for his hard work.
 With a final farewell, he dies, giving Chibi-Robo an energy ball that grants him infinite battery power.
 Greenthumb's owner arrives and, convinced that Greenthumb is the one who restored the park, finally shows him some respect and takes him home.